 Types of DOC campsites, payment & booking

 DOC campsites fall into three categories: basic, standard and serviced sites.
 Normally, all campsites have some access to water, whether from a tap, stream or lake.
 Basic campgrounds are free of charge and only offer toilet facilities (portaloos) and perhaps a small shelter for cooking.
 Standard sites normally cost between 3 and 12 NZD and provide toilet facilities, water from taps (which may still need to be treated for consumption), a cooking shelter, and picnic tables.
-Serviced sites, of which there are few, are more akin to private camping outlets in their facilities, offering flush toilets, hot showers, tap water, rubbish collection and basic kitchen facilities.
-There may be additional facilities available, e.g. laundry or barbecue.
+Serviced sites, of which there are few, are more akin to private camping outlets in their facilities, offering flush toilets, hot showers, tap water, rubbish collection, and basic kitchen facilities.
+There may be additional facilities available, e.g., laundry or barbecue.
 Fees for those sites range from 8 to 14 NZD.
 All fees are per person per night, children and youth pay up to 50% of the adult price.

 Basic and standard sites do not need to be booked in advance; visitors just arrive, choose their favourite spot and set up camp.
-Payment is done either by paying the ranger directly, if there is one permanently stationed at the site, or by filling in a form and putting the fee in the envelope provided in the registration box at the camp’s entrance.
+Payment is done either by paying the ranger directly if there is one permanently stationed at the site, or by filling in a form and putting the fee in the envelope provided in the registration box at the camp’s entrance.
 It’s that simple.
-Instructions and special notices (such as fire risk) are also posted at the notice board at the camp’s entrance.
+Instructions and special notices (such as fire risk) are also posted on the notice board at the camp’s entrance.
 For further information, visit the DOC’s website.

 DOC campsites are listed in two brochures, one for the North Island, and one for the South Island.
 They are available at every iSite and DOC visitor centre.
 Every region has their own section with separate maps for you to gain an overview of where the various sites are located.
 Every campsite has their own picture, description of facilities and directions on how to get there.
 Sites are normally easily accessible by vehicle, often involving shorter or longer stretches of gravel roads.
-Some sites, for example those located in the Marlborough Sounds, are only accessible by boat.
+Some sites, for example, those located in the Marlborough Sounds, are only accessible by boat.